konsolebox/scripts/README.md

 Copies files along with their dependencies to a virtual root directory.
 The resulting file's path is reproduced based on its source.

+#### tail-follow-grep.bash

+Basically a wrapper for 'tail -f' and 'grep --line-buffered'

 #### tcpdump-master.bash

 The script is a tcpdump service starter and manager.
 It can also